-➢ We welcome the Commission's proposal to restoring freshwater ecosystems through the existing legal framework on water and the target for restoring 25,000 km of free-flowing rivers.
+We welcome the Commission's proposal to restoring freshwater ecosystems through the existing legal framework on water and the target for restoring 25,000 km of free-flowing rivers.

 Good ecological status for European waters is still a distant prospect.
 The proposed EU Nature Restoration Plan is an opportunity to ensure that the pace of ecological improvement of water bodies in Europe will overtake the pace of their degradation.
-Large-scale measures for ecological restoration are needed to tackle the enduring pressures on rivers and wetlands.
-Remaining free-flowing rivers in Europe urgently need strong protection.
+Large-scale measures for ecological restoration are needed to tackle the enduring pressures on rivers and wetlands, including the removal of dams and other obstacles in rivers.
+These measures do not only bring freshwater ecosystems back into good health but also provide for tangible and fundable business action.
+Remaining free-flowing rivers in Europe urgently need strong protection and conservation.
 At the same time, we note that the future of the Water Framework Directive (WFD) remains uncertain.
 Therefore, we urge the Commission to declare that it will preserve the WFD in its current form, in line with the conclusions of the European Commission's evaluation of water legislation that the WFD is "broadly fit for purpose".
+Furthermore, we encourage the EU Parliament and Council to endorse the proposed target for opening 25,000 km of rivers as a very good step forward and recommend binding restoration targets and financial support for implementation of measures through ring-fenced funds.
+Member States should include dam removal as a key river restoration measure in the next cycle of River Basin Management Plans for the period 2022-2027.

-We applaud the commitment of the European Commission to present in 2021 binding EU nature restorations targets to restore healthy and resilient ecosystems, including the mostcarbon-rich ones such as seagrass meadows, wetlands, peatlands, bogs and marshes.
+We applaud the commitment of the European Commission to present in 2021 binding EU nature restorations targets to restore healthy and resilient ecosystems, including the most-carbon-rich ones such as seagrass meadows, wetlands, peatlands, bogs and marshes.